ramesh-dev-code/openvino-projects/reference-implementation/alpr/README.md

 ```
 ./scripts/download_model.sh
 ```
-3. Run the ALPR pipeline
+3. Copy the input video file (named as test_input.mp4) to the assets directory and run the ALPR pipeline
 ```
 ./run_alpr_pp_ocr.sh
 ```